Housing Information Sessions

 How many roommates do I need to lottery into a room?

 To lottery into a Village triple, you must have three people total.
-For a Village double, two people.
+For a Village double, you must have two people.

 To lottery into a Bartlett or Townhouse double, you must have two people.